prof-tallman/codepuzzles/cybersecurity/caesar_shift_cipher/README.md

 4. ***1337 H@cker***: Modify the encryption and decryption functions to process spaces, punctuation, and numbers.
 The program should work in two modes: `simple` mode will include all non-alphabetic characters without changing them and `secure` mode will convert the text to uppercase and remove all spaces, punctuations, and numbers.
 5. ***BONUS***: Add a brute force option that will demonstrate the weakness of the Caesar Shift Cipher by printing the message using every possible shift value, 1-25.

+## AI Restrictions ##
+Students are allowed to use AI LLMs such as ChatGPT to lookup basic features and examples within the programming language.
+For example, somebody might ask AI how to convert a letter to a number (in Python it would be the built-in `ord` function, or you could use a lookup string like `alphabet = 'abcdefghijklmnopqrstuvwxyz'` and the `index` function).
+Or, another student might ask how to convert a string entirely to uppercase (e.g., `text = text.upper()` in Python or `text = text.ToUpper()` in C#).
+Prompts like these are reasonable and allowed.

+However, students are prohibited from giving the AI with any information about the project.
+If the AI guesses the context of the assignment and provides sample code, please try to ignore this information.
+Basically, studnets may use AI as a nice interface to the official documentation but may not use AI to write any of the project.

 ## Constraints ##
 Additional assumptions and constraints are listed below.
 * Although this cipher can be used for any alphabet-based language, it is reasonable to restrict your code to a single language such as English.